amorychambers/ci-ms4-django/README.md

 Flushed Footer JS script from [Cory on StackOverflow](https://stackoverflow.com/a/36385654)

-Filtering queryset for ModelChoiceField from [furins on StackOverflow](https://stackoverflow.com/questions/15608784/django-filter-the-queryset-of-modelchoicefield)
+Queryset filtering for ModelChoiceField from [furins on StackOverflow](https://stackoverflow.com/questions/15608784/django-filter-the-queryset-of-modelchoicefield)

 ## Deployment